Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- adverse reaction to the separate agents Bevespi and Pulmicort inhalation powder twice daily; or
+- inadequate response (defined as ≥ 90 days of therapy) or adverse reaction to the separate agents Bevespi and Pulmicort inhalation powder twice daily; or

 - clinical rationale why member cannot utilize the combination of the separate agents Bevespi and Pulmicort inhalation powder twice daily; and